apache/flink/docs/getting-started/walkthroughs/datastream_api.md

 </div>

 Finally, to cancel the timer, you need to delete the registered timer and delete the timer state.
-You can wrap this in a helper method that's called every time a new element is processed.
+You can wrap this in a helper method that is called every time a new element is processed.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">